 Tlahuical (MH815v)

-This black-line drawing of the compound glyph for the personal name Tlahuical (perhaps “Husband,” “Servant,” or “Someone Taken Somewhere Else”) is attested here as a man’s name.
+This black-line drawing of the compound glyph for the personal name Tlahuical (perhaps “Husband,” “Servant,” or “Someone Taken Elsewhere”) is attested here as a man’s name.
 The glyph shows the head of a man in profile, facing toward the viewer’s right.
-Below this head are four U-shapes, perhaps a horse’s hoof prints.
+Below this head are four U-shapes, perhaps a horse’s hoof prints (which would imply European influences on the writing system here).
 One of the definitions of tlahuicalli refers to something taken somewhere else.
-So perhaps the hoof prints–if that is what they are–are referring to that meaning as a semantic complement to the man’s head (which might still be read spouse or servant).
-It’s difficult to say for certain what the name means.
+So perhaps the hoof prints–-if that is what they are–-are referring to that meaning as a semantic complement to the man’s head (which might still be read as spouse or servant).
+Further research could assist with this decipherment.

 Stephanie Wood